buildpacks/spec/distribution.md

 A builder MUST be an extension of a Build Image, and MUST retain all the specified Labels set on the original build image, as specified in the Build Image specifications.

-A builder image MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.
+A builder MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.

 A builder image MAY contain buildpacks, and MAY retain all the specified Labels set on the original buildpackage, as specified in the [buildpackage](#buildpackage) specification with the following exceptions: